tigerkelly/froglog_gui/README.md

 **NOTE:** This repository contains binaries for the Raspberry Pi system, you will need to modify it to support other systems.

 Copy the bin directory contents to /home/pi/bin directory.
 If you do not have a /home/pi/bin directory create it.
+Also make sure your PATH variable points to the /home/pi/bin directory.

+	cp froglog_gui/bin/* /home/pi/bin
+	mkdir ~/Frolog
+	cp froglog_gui/lib/* ~/Froglog
+	cp froglog_gui/java/froglog.sh ~/Froglog

 The GUI uses the sql.sh script to access the database using psql commands.